 STAGE 2 - EXPLORING OPTIONS

-Stage 2 will focus on exploring options and preparing a preferred concept that is the structure of the Historic Downtown Neighbourhood Plan.
+Stage 2 has explored options and prepared a concept that structures the Historic Downtown Neighbourhood Plan.

 STAGE 3 - DRAFT PLAN